shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-ios.md

 This page describes how to use the SDK to fetch and display instream video ads.

-## Step 1.
-Include the SDK in your project

-As of
+## Prerequisite

-the [version 3.0 release](https://github.com/appnexus/mobile-sdk-ios/releases/tag/3.0), the SDK has instream video support.
+Include the SDK in your project.
+As of the [version 3.0 release](https://github.com/appnexus/mobile-sdk-ios/releases/tag/3.0), the SDK has instream video support.
 For instructions on how to integrate the SDK, see [Integrate the SDK](ios-sdk-integration-instructions.md).

+## Steps to show instream ads

-## Step 2.
-Initialize the video Ad Object
+### Step 1: Initialize the video Ad Object

 A video ad can be fetched and displayed with as few as three methods `initWithPlacementId:`, `loadAdWithDelegate:` and `playAdWithContainer:withDelegate:`.
 Defining the delegates for loading and playback will provide granular feedback for the video ad lifecycle.

-First, initialize `ANInstreamVideoAd` with the placement ID.
+In this step, initialize `ANInstreamVideoAd` with the placement ID.

 ```
 ANInstreamVideoAd  *videoAd  = [[ANInstreamVideoAd alloc] initWithPlacementId:@"MY-PLACEMENT-ID"];
 ```

-## Step 3.
-Load the Video Ad
+### Step 2: Load the Video Ad

-Second, load the video ad and (optionally) define the `ANInstreamVideoAdLoadDelegate`.
+Load the video ad and (optionally) define the `ANInstreamVideoAdLoadDelegate`.

-Using the `ANInstreamVideoAdLoadDelegate` is highly recommended it indicates when the load is complete or, alternatively, whether an error occurred during load.
+Using the `ANInstreamVideoAdLoadDelegate` is highly recommended.
+It indicates when the load is complete or, alternatively, whether an error occurred during load.

-The delegates return the instance of `ANInstreamVideoAd`, expressed as a reference to its superclass `ANAdProtocol`which is shared with other Mobile SDK ad formats.
-The video ad object retains state that may be useful to reference during the lifecycle of the video ad.
+The delegates return the instance of `ANInstreamVideoAd`, expressed as a reference to its superclass `ANAdProtocol`.
+It is shared with other Mobile SDK ad formats.
+The video ad object retains state that may be useful to refer during the lifecycle of the video ad.

 Video ad state includes the placement ID, whether the video ad was clicked or skipped, and error feedback in the case of failure.
 (For